Bose-Einstein Condensate Dark Matter Halos confronted with galactic rotation curves: Discussions and final remarks

 \section{Discussions and final remarks}

-We have performed a $\chi ^{2}$-test of the BEC and NFW DM models, with the rotation curves of a sample of 6 HSB, 6 LSB and 7 dwarf galaxies completed with a combined test of 6 Virgo cluster galaxy rotation curve and velocity dispersion profiles.
+We have performed a $\chi ^{2}$-test of the BEC and NFW DM models, with the rotation curves of 6 HSB, 6 LSB and 7 dwarf galaxy samples.
 For improved accuracy we also included realistic baryonic models in every case.
 For the HSB galaxy sample, both the rotation curve and the surface photometry data were available.
 Most of the rotation curves were smooth, symmetric and uniform in quality.

-For the investigated galaxies, we decomposed in the standard way the circular velocity into its baryonic and DM contributions: $ v_{model}^{2}(r)=v_{baryonic}^{2}+v_{DM}^{2}$.
-For the BEC model the DM contribution to the velocity is given by Eq.~(\ref{vel}).
-Then the rotation curves are $\chi ^{2} $ best-fitted with the baryonic parameters and the parameters of the two DM halo models (BEC and NFW).
+The circular velocity of the investigated galaxies was decomposed into its barionic and DM contribution: $v_{model}^{2}(r)=v_{baryonic}^{2}+v_{DM}^{2}$.
+For the BEC model the DM contribution to the rotational velocity can be described as Eq.~(\ref{vel}).
+Then the rotation curves are fitted with the parameters of the baryonic and DM halo models (BEC and NFW) using $\chi^{2}$ minimization method.

 The analysis of the \textit{HSB I galaxies} showed a remarkably good agreement for both DM models with observations.
-The quality of the fits of the BEC and NFW models with the rotation curve data was comparable.
-However the rotation curves of the HSB II type galaxies are significantly better described by the NFW model.
+The BEC and NFW models show similar fits.
+However, the rotation curves of the HSB II type galaxies are significantly better described by the NFW model.

 It was previously known that for \textit{LSB galaxies and without including the baryonic sector}, the BEC model gave a better fit than the NFW model \cite{robl}.
 We additionally found that including the baryonic component improves on the fit of \cite{robl}.
-Our detailed analysis showed a significantly better performance of the BEC model for LSB type I galaxies, while comparable fits for LSB type II galaxies.
+Our detailed analysis showed a significantly better performance of the BEC model for LSB type I galaxies, while comparable fits for LSB type II galaxies were obtained.
 These latter fits were however outside the 2$\sigma$ confidence level.

-The unsatisfactory large distance behaviour of the BEC model for both the HSB and LSB galaxies of type II originates in the sharp cutoff of the BEC DM distribution and clearly indicates that a modification of the BEC model on large distances would be desirable, also to comply with the very distant behaviour of the universal rotation curves (URCs) \cite{pers}.
+The unsatisfactory large distance behaviour of the BEC model for both the HSB and LSB galaxies of type II originates in the sharp cutoff of the BEC DM distribution and clearly indicates that it would be desirable to modify the BEC model on larger scale, also to comply with the behaviour of the universal rotation curves (URCs) at larger radii \cite{pers}.